 - They fit with the general purpose and requirements of the funding program, including the importance of the study to the clinical, medical and social research needs of New Brunswick

-- They reflect the priorities of the provincial government (GNB) and the mandated initiatives of the NBHRF reflected by their current Health Care Plan and Strategic Investment Plan, respectively.
+- They reflect the priorities of the provincial government (GNB) and the NBHRF respectively.

-All applications are reviewed by a peer-review committee made up of seven (7) members from within and outside the province of New Brunswick representing various health disciplines and research methodologies and stakeholders.
+All applications are reviewed by a peer-review committee made up of seven (7) members from outside of Atlantic Canada representing various health disciplines and research methodologies and stakeholders.

 The NBHRF will provide salary awards to the top ranked applicant(s), conditional upon